josephkirk/open-interactive-cinematic/doc/Studies/Ink.md

 # Ink

-A narrative scripting language for game
+A narrative scripting language for game.

 Ink is just pure written text with "markup" to make it interactive.

-You can split up your ink file into smaller ones that are linked together.
+'

 As with any programming language, you can create custom variables, and perform mathematical calculations.